-At the very least, composable frontends allows for dividing and delegating tasks.
+At the very least, composable frontends allow for dividing and delegating tasks.
 It’s a way to divide and conquer bigger goals, faster.

 Since each section of your site is a separate “route,” or micro app, and can be maintained by different individuals or teams of devs, it means multiple people working concurrently on their own goals while the entire group works to satisfy the larger objective.